Djer: Length of reign

-Although the Egyptian priest Manetho, writing in the third century BC, stated that Djer ruled for 57 years, modern research by Toby Wilkinson in Royal Annals of Ancient Egypt stresses that the near-contemporary and therefore, more accurate Palermo Stone ascribes Djer a reign of "41 complete and partial years."
-Wilkinson notes that years 1–10 of Djer's reign are preserved in register II of the Palermo Stone, while the middle years of this pharaoh's reign are recorded in register II of Cairo stone fragment C1.
+According to the Roman historian Julius Africanus, Manetho wrote that the third pharaoh ruled 31 years.
+Modern reconstructions of the near-contemporary (and therefore, more accurate) Palermo Stone ascribes Djer a reign of at least 40 years.
+According to Toby Wilkinson, the annals record "41 complete or partial years."
+Wilkinson also notes that years 1–10 of Djer's reign are preserved in register II of the Palermo Stone, while the middle years of this pharaoh's reign are recorded in register II of Cairo stone fragment C1.
+However, this is not the only proposed reconstruction.
+Erik Hornung argues that the Palermo Stone records 47 years for Djer, while Wolfgang Helck proposes 57 years.

 Reign

 Djer's reign was preceded by a regency controlled by Neithhotep, possibly his mother or grandmother.

 The evidence for Djer's life and reign is: